Traffic Pattern Changes

-- Work continues at the interchange to relocate utilities and construct the new northbound bridge.
+- Work continues at the interchange to relocate utilities and construct the new southbound bridge.

 - Motorists can expect intermittent flagging operations and reduced lane widths in this area during the day and lane restrictions at night.

 - Nightly single lane closures with one-way flagging operations are ongoing on both the east and west Frontage Roads while crews relocate utilities.

-- Expect short-term delays and an increase in nighttime noise and construction activity through summer 2015.
+- Expect short-term delays and an increase in nighttime noise and construction activity through Fall 2015.

 To better accommodate traffic in the construction zone, the Express Lanes from S.R.
 92 to 12300 South are now general purpose lanes for the duration of the project.
 Outside of the project limits, Express Lanes will function as normal.